YevhenDuma/vagrant-ansible-docker/README.md

 * python_version: python version to install on host machine.
 * pip: name of python pip module package
-* pip_modules: name of pip modules to install.
-List separated by spaces
 * ansible_python_interpreter: version of python to use by ansible.
 Some ansible modules require python3
 * mysql_root_password: mysql root password configured by ansible for mysql docker container
 * docker_network: name of docker network.
 All containters will be started using the same docker network
 * rabbitmq_user: RabbitMQ admin username to access Management UI
 * rabbitmq_password: RabbitMQ admin password to access Management UI
+* redis_nodes: amount of redis nodes to start.
+Please note that they will be configured as cluster.

 ### Roles